drush211/Speedruns/Twitch/README.md

 ## General Setup

 So I have a dual PC Monitor and laptop setup that I use for my streaming.
-Setup is Laptop -> Monitor -> Monitor, where my Laptop has GameShow on it, middle monitor has LiveSplit and my twitch dashboard (twitch.tv/{user}/dashboard), and the last monitor is what I play my games on.
+Setup is Laptop -> Monitor -> Monitor, where my Laptop has OBS on it, middle monitor has LiveSplit and my twitch dashboard (twitch.tv/{user}/dashboard), and the last monitor is what I play my games on.

 ## During a Stream